paulissoft/oracle-tools/docs/docs/configuration.md

 flyway.placeholders.oracle_wallet_path=
 ```

-This allows you to have a different Oracle Tools schema or Oracle wallet on every database.
+This allows you to have a different PATO schema or Oracle wallet on every database.

 ## Oracle Connections